1. FORMATION AND ACCEPTANCE

 13.1 DPA

-Terna will maintain appropriate technical and organizational measures to protect Customer Data against unauthorized access, consistent with industry practice for similar services.
+Terna will maintain appropriate technical and organizational measures to protect Customer Data under Terna’s control against unauthorized access, consistent with industry practice for similar services and taking into account the nature of the processing and risks.
+Customer is responsible for security of Customer systems, credentials, local networks, devices, backups, access rights and Authorized User conduct.

 14. WARRANTIES; DISCLAIMER

-Customer’s exclusive remedy for breach of Sections 14.1–14.2 is that Terna will use commercially reasonable efforts to correct the nonconformity (repair/replacement/workaround/re-performance).
-If correction is not commercially practicable within a reasonable time, either Party may terminate the affected Order Form and Terna will refund prepaid, unused subscription fees for the terminated remainder of the Subscription Term.
+Customer’s exclusive remedy for breach of Sections 14.1-14.3 is that Terna will use commercially reasonable efforts, at Terna’s option, to correct or provide a workaround for material Software nonconformity, re-perform deficient services, repair or replace defective Hardware, or credit or refund the portion of prepaid, unused Fees for the affected item or service.
+If correction is not commercially practicable within a reasonable time, either Party may terminate the affected Order Form or affected portion and Terna will refund prepaid, unused Subscription Fees for the terminated remainder, if any.

 15. AGGREGATED DATA; ANALYTICS